wu87988622/ohara/docs/src/rest/rest-streams.rst

      [TODO] We will support multiple topics on issue :ohara-issue:`688`

 Example Response
-  Response format is as :ref:`streamApp stored format <rest-streamapp-stored-data>`.
+  Response format is as :ref:`stream stored format <rest-stream-stored-data>`.

   .. code-block:: json